A lot of business owners love crunching numbers when it comes to profit and revenue. However, only a few have an interest in actual accounting work.

 - Net Operating Profit – $100,000.00

 As you may notice, we’ve used the same sample data from the ‘Simple P&L statement’ example to make it easier to see how they line up.
-The five main totals are in bold test; however, the ‘ income,’ ‘cost of goods sold,’ and ‘expenses’ are all broken down into multiple line items.
+The five main totals are in the bold test; however, the ‘ income,’ ‘cost of goods sold,’ and ‘expenses’ are all broken down into multiple line items.
 Note that under the income category, there’s a line that’s labeled, “Less: Returns.”
 You will likely see this appear if you look up other examples.
 This line refers to items that are subtracted from the initial value in a section for clarity.

 A profit and loss statement are an essential tool that every business should use.
 It provides transparent information about a business’s financial status.
 If you think that your business is losing, use a P&L statement to verify if your hunch is true.
 You can also use it to pinpoint areas of improvement to keep your business afloat.
 We hope this article gave you some valuable information about the profit and loss statement you can now use when running your business.